-For Fellowship Holders And Guest Postdocs
+For Postdoctoral Associates, Postdoctoral Fellowship Holders, and Guest Postdocs

 To be eligible as a postdoctoral scholar at the University of Calgary, the candidate must have been awarded a PhD or equivalent within the five years immediately preceding the appointment or ten years from the completion of an MD, DDS, DVM or equivalent.
 The window of eligibility may be extended with written justification if career interruption was due to childrearing, illness or family-related responsibilities.

 The date of degree completion is considered to be the date upon which all requirements for the PhD/MD degree have been met, including successful defense and submission of the final corrected thesis.
 It is not the conferred or convocation date.